 As with all electrical work, it’s important to check with your local building department for code requirements.
 Before doing any work, be sure to shut off the power to the light—not just at the light switch, but at the fuse box or circuit breaker.

-Here is a helpful video by Home Depot that shows how to install this type of track light, from start to finish.
+Here is a helpful video that shows how to install a track light, from start to finish.

 Featured Resource: Get a Pre-Screened Local Lighting Installation Pro